spyderkam/Tactics-Board/devScripts/notes.md

 ## Issues

   - If player numbers are turned on, dragging is not optimized
+  - Draggin is still very rough now that I am using it practically

 ## Future Upgrade

   - More formations to be added to the respective dropdown menus
   - A second and third line tool to be added
   - Ability to use other `Shape` tools without having to toggle off the current ones
-  - Dragging is still very rough now that I am using it practically
+  - Ability to change both team's colors with various options
+    - As a consequences, toggle teams must be automated to left and right as apposed to color